coincashew/docs/README.md

 ## 🎯 What is CoinCashew?

-CoinCashew aims to be your curated guide and your best how-to instructions for your favorite cryptocurrencies. **Learn to do anything with crypto.**
+CoinCashew aims to be your curated guide and your best how-to instructions for all your favorite cryptocurrencies. **Learn to do anything with crypto.**

 Already have some notes or perhaps made your own guide?
 Scale, share, and amplify your knowledge.
 Your pull request contributions are welcome on GitHub!